skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-10-arrays-read-only-properties.md

 ```

 `MemberNamesObject` is just a simple `TruffleObject`
-that contains all of the names of the members of a given object.
+that contains all names of the members of a given object.
 We'll re-use it for a few different `TruffleObject`s later:

 ```java